 Health Savings Accounts

 Health savings accounts (HSAs) are pretax medical savings accounts available to taxpayers in the United States who are enrolled in a consumer-driven health plan (CDHP, a qualified high-deductible health plan).
-You can use the funds to pay for eligible health care expenses for you, your spouse and your tax dependents.
-Or you can save the funds for the future.
+Funds can be used to pay for eligible health care expenses for the member, their spouse and their tax dependents.
+Or funds can be saved for the future.

 Under current Internal Revenue Service rules, the annual contribution limits are:

 The HSA plan is administered by Payflex (www.payflex.com).
-Carefully review your HSA election with your spouse/partner to avoid going over the annual contribution limits.
+Members should Carefully review HSA election with their spouse/partner to avoid going over the annual contribution limits.
 There are tax penalties for excess HSA contributions.
-Rice will not withdraw excess funds from your HSA account if you go over your calendar-year maximum.
+Rice will not withdraw excess funds from individual HSA accounts if calendar-year maximum amount is exceeded.

 What is the advantage of an HSA over a traditional medical spending account?

 Unlike a traditional medical spending account, funds roll over and accumulate year to year if not spent.
-HSAs are owned by the individual, and you can take the account with you should you leave Rice.
+HSAs are owned by the individual allowing them to take the account with them should they leave Rice.
 The HSA also has an option to invest the accumulation over $1,000 in selected mutual funds.
-The funds can accumulate tax free, grow tax free and be used for eligible expenses tax free.
+The funds can accumulate tax-free, grow tax-free and be used for eligible expenses tax-free.
 It’s a great way to save money for health care costs down the road, even in retirement.

 To learn more, read through the resources below: